ggastin30/Engineering_4_Notebook/README.md

 [Launchpad_3 Code](https://github.com/ggastin30/Engineering_4_Notebook/blob/main/raspberry-pi/Launchpad_3.py)

 ### Reflection
 I got a bit confused with all of the if statements that I created.
 I tried to do an else if but realized that you only need that if you have 3 conditions.
 Also, make sure to indent the code inside of the if statements, or else it won't be in the loop.
-Another piece of advice unique to this assignment is that you only need to put a ground and a pin on one side of the button if you pull the pin up.
+Another piece of advice unique to this assignment is that you only need to put a ground and a pin on one side of the button if you pull the pin-up.